Nicole Laroche: Career

 Nicole Laroche began her career in the sales department of a steel equipment company for a few months.
 She was soon earning double her father's salary.

 She then became coordinator of design and methods for an automotive subcontractor, a position she held for 4 years before returning to college for further study.
 She obtained her engineering diploma from the Institut Français du Froid Industriel (IFFI) in 1975.

 Laroche worked as design manager for air conditioning in railway carriages for the next 14 years.

 She then made a career change, taking the Ministry of National Education (France) exams to become a mathematics teacher at the Lycée Professionnel La Tournelle in La Garenne-Colombes, Hauts de Seine until her retirement.
 Laroche was supportive of women engineering students who followed in her footsteps and spoke of her experiences at events to encourage girls to consider engineering as a career.

 Awards

 In 2014, Nicole Laroche was awarded the Médaille de Bronze by the société des Ingénieurs Arts et Métiers, the alumni association of Arts et Métiers ParisTech.

+In 2026, Laroche was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was conceived by a student and tour guide named Bernard Rigaud and it was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.

 Death

 During her battle against cancer, Laroche enjoyed meeting up with her old classmates.

-Nicole Laroche died on the 28 May 2019 in Argenteuil, in the northwestern suburbs of Paris.
-She was survived by her husband Michel and son Sylvain.
+Nicole Laroche died on 28 May 2019 in Argenteuil, in the northwestern suburbs of Paris.
+She was survived by her husband and child.